arkency/posts/posts/2020-04-22-practical-use-of-ruby-pstore.md

 ## Enter PStore

-PStore is a file based persistence mechanism based on a Hash.
-We can store Ruby objects — they're serialized using Marshal before being dumped on disk.
-It has support for transactional behaviour and can be made thread safe.
+[PStore](https://ruby-doc.org/stdlib-2.7.0/libdoc/pstore/rdoc/PStore.html) is a file based persistence mechanism based on a Hash.
+We can store Ruby objects — they're serialized with [Marshal](https://ruby-doc.org/core-2.7.0/Marshal.html) before being dumped on disk.
+It supports transactional behaviour and can be made [thread safe](https://blog.arkency.com/3-ways-to-make-your-ruby-object-thread-safe/).
 Sounds perfect for the job!

 ```ruby
 class Cache